Weebifying/jumpscare-geode/README.md

 ```

 # Special thanks to:
+- CatXus and Jaid, for testing this mod on Android!
-- CatXus, for testing this mod on Android for me :D
+- [Prevter](https://github.com/Prevter), for testing this mod on MacOS!